 A diet with approximately 70% carbohydrates ensure a better utilization of protein in building muscle and consequently higher mass gain.

 The menu to be followed or foods that should be avoided is nothing different from anything I've said in other articles here on the blog, but it is always good to remember:

 - Avoid soda and beer (mostly with meals)

-- Consume adequate servings of fruits and vegetables every day, always preferring fresh food and well maintained to ensure a good supply of vitamins and minerals.
+- Consume adequate servings of fruits and vegetables every day, always preferring fresh food and well maintained to ensure a good intake of vitamins and minerals.

 For more information about health, always consult a professional.